KevinMarquette/kevinmarquette.github.io/_draft/GetPlastered.md

     <content>
     ...

-All the magic happens in the second half.
+All the magic happens in the second half of the `TemplateFile`.
 We walk the destination folder for both folders and files to create this section.

     ...
       <content>